 - Painful non-bleeding ulcers on the feet or toes that do not heal

-Treatment for PAD includes both lifestyle measures and medications that help reduce symptoms and prevent disease progression.
+Treatment for PAD includes lifestyle measures, medications that help reduce symptoms and prevent disease progression, and surgery.
 These include:

 - Smoking cessation.

 - Regular exercise, which is essential for patients with mild-to-moderate PAD.

 - Heart-healthy diet, low in saturated fat and sodium, to reduce unhealthy cholesterol levels and improve blood pressure.

 - Medications to help control high blood pressure and cholesterol.
 Other important drugs include antiplatelet medications to prevent blood clots.